gSchool/usaa-preassessment-block/pre-assessment-survey.md

 On my dev team
 ##### !end-question
 ##### !options
-* Software testing is a separate phase that comes after "dev complete" / we do no software testing.
+* software testing is a separate phase that comes after "dev complete" / we do no software testing.
-* Regression testing happens as part of the development process but is performed manually.
+* regression testing happens as part of the development process but is performed manually.
-* Automated tests/checks are created and run throughout the development process.
+* automated tests/checks are created and run throughout the development process.
-* Automated tests/checks are created and run throughout the development process, and developers are primarily responsible for the creation and maintenance of test suites.
+* automated tests/checks are created and run throughout the development process, and developers are primarily responsible for the creation and maintenance of test suites.
 ##### !end-options
 ##### !answer
-Software testing is a separate phase that comes after "dev complete" / we do no software testing.
+software testing is a separate phase that comes after "dev complete" / we do no software testing.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation